housinginitiative/learn_git/README.md

 2. Install the R `usethis` package if not already installed.
 3. From an R console, run `usethis::edit_r_environ()`
 4. In the editor that pops up, type a new line: `BOX_PATH = "PATH"`.
-5. "PATH" should be replaced with your own machine's path to the top-level Box directory, for example: `"/Users/USERNAME/Library/CloudStorage/Box-Box"`
+5. "PATH" should be replaced with your own machine's path to the top-level Box directory (as a string), for example: `"/Users/USERNAME/Library/CloudStorage/Box-Box"`
 6. Note the lack of a final slash at the end of the path.
 Windows users should use the slash and not the native backslash.

-When a Box path is desired, users should concatenate `Sys.getenv("BOX_PATH")` with the location of their file in the Box structure.
+When a Box path is desired in analysis code, users should concatenate `Sys.getenv("BOX_PATH")` with the location of their file in the Box structure, which should be the same for everyone.

 Note that only data should be stored on Box.
 Files and directories that will be under version control should live on your local machine and on Github, not anywhere on Box.
 A Readme should be provided on the Box project folder to point to the Github repo.
 No PII should be hardcoded into analysis code.